pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

-1. Use `GV11` to map Input 2 to sensitivity per the guidance in the data management process
+1. Use `GV11` to map Input 2 to sensitivity per the guidance in the data management process:

     1. Identify and enumerate items in the data set that have a mapping (M2)
     2. Identify and enumerate items in the data set that do not have a mapping (M3)

-2. Use `GV1` and M2 from Operation 1 to map the data set to assets storing data
+2. Use `GV1` and M2 from Operation 1 to map the data set to assets storing data:

     1. Identify and enumerate items that have complete and correct mapping to asset and sensitivity (M4)
     2. Identify and enumerate items that have partial mapping to sensitivity (M5)

-3. Use `GV1` and M3 from Operation 2 to map the data set, without sensitivity mapping, to assets storing data
+3. Use: code:[GV1]{.title-ref} and M3 from Operation 2 to map the data set, without sensitivity mapping, to assets storing data:

     1. Identify and enumerate items that have partial mapping to assets (M6)
     2. Identify and enumerate items that have no mapping at all (M7)

-4. Compare the current date to Input 4 and capture the timeframe in months (M8)
+4. Compare current date to Input 4 and capture timeframe in months (M8)

 ### Measures